spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

-2. If you have Single or Social Sign-On (SSO) enabled, you will need to disable it temporarily.
+2. If you have Single or Social Sign-On (SSO) enabled, you will need to use or create a local non-SSO tenant admin account in Palette and use the credentials for that account in step **7**.

 <WarningBox>

-The installer does not work with SSO or Social sign on, as they require a password.
-After the PCG is configured and functioning, SSO can be re-enabled.
+The installer does not work with SSO or Social sign on credentials.
+You must use a username and password from a local tenant admin account in Palette to deploy the PCG.
+After the PCG is configured and functioning, this local account is no longer used to keep the PCG connected to Palette, so you can disable the account if desired.

 </WarningBox>